jjvanzon/JJs-Reference-Architecture/apis.md

 For this last-resort `JavaScript` we used `jQuery` and some home-programmed `JavaScript` libraries [`JJ.Framework.JavaScript`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.JavaScript/overview/1.7.7817.43032) which had some merit, but may have been superseded by newer tech by now.

 I realize `JavaScript` is popuplar with a lot of people and that this is a powerful force.
 I don't know how my opinion would change, if I would try a newer `JavaScript` version, `TypeScript`, newer tech and libraries.
-My heart says I'd rather stick with `C#` though.
+My heart says I'd rather stick to `C#` though.

 JJ.Framework